infinity1729/Voice_Automation/README.md

 # Voice_Automation
-PyAutoGUI and SpeechRecognition based project that allows you to control your machine simply based on voice commands.
+A project based on PyAutoGUI and SpeechRecognition that allows you to operate your system with only voice commands.
+The main motivation for this is to provide a more user-friendly interface for physically challenged people.

 ## Setup
 - Clone this repository using: `git clone https://github.com/infinity1729/Voice_Automation.git`